Registered Charity No.307039

 In their strategic planning the Wispers Trustees have worked closely with the Charity Commission who, in particular, applauded the Trust's intention to offer support in perpetuity.
 This is seen as the most effective way of preserving the founding principles of the school.

-Wispers Trust has awarded several grants for the current academic year.
-This will enable a number of pupils to complete either their GCSE or A2 studies.
+Wispers Trust has awarded several grants during successive academic years since 2010.
+This has enabled a number of pupils to complete either their GCSE or A2 studies.